-Coming into this program, I was a silettle hositant but since starting it is I have had great professors & advisor is helping me.
-I feel like being in this is program an bring a lot of skills that I can bring & is connected to the outside world.

-One of the skills being able to develop my researching skills.
-I know this is a skill that will be beneficial for within my career, as a speech-language pathologist.
-To be able to able to able data, and knowing how to identify what kind of data based on the project I research.
+It is hove ficial Coming into this program, I was a Skills you little hesitant but since starting it heed to I have had great professors & advisor SUKCRED Reischally, helping me.
+I feel like being in this program an bring a lot of skills that I can bring & is connected to the outside world. one of the skills being able to develop my researching skills.
+I know this is a skill that will be beneficial for within my career, as a speechlanguage pathologist.
+To be able to Collect data, and knowing how to identify what kind of data based on the project Tresearch.